jmasonlee/jmasonlee.github.io/_posts/Debugging_with_SimpleLogger.markdown

 <- out: run_my_job()
 ```

-We were only sending a list of two dates (`['2022-09-04', '2022-09-05']`), when we intended to send a list of three (`['2022-09-03','2022-09-04', '2022-09-05']`).
-This was causing some issues when we processed the response from the third party program that was receiving the dates.
 I made the change I thought would fix things, and I ran the tests again.
 The received file showed the change:

 ```
 -> in: run_my_job() in my_batch_job